-When the AC41 has internet connectivity, all access control events are first stored locally on the AC41 and then sent to the cloud.
+When the AC41 has internet connectivity issues, all access control events are first stored locally on the AC41 and then sent to the cloud once an internet connection is restored.
 Once the cloud acknowledges receipt, the AC41 will cycle old events off of the device and replace them with new events.

 What happens if the internet goes down?

 If the AC41 were to lose internet connectivity, the events would all be stored locally until the internet was restored.
 Even if the internet were to be down for an extended period of time, the AC41 has enough internal storage to endure substantial outages (3 to 12 months depending on the number of events recorded).

 Additionally, the AC41 would run the last known configuration that it received from the cloud.
 In short, any changes made to the AC41 prior to the internet outage would be active.
 This last known configuration persists even if the controller loses power and is rebooted.